 Our Assignment of Benefits lawyers focuses on representing those who are struggling with homeowner’s insurance claims and are considering making the decision to assign the collection of those claims to contractors amid distressed times when repairs must be made to their homes quickly.
-Assignment of Benefits contracts may seem straight forward when you need immediate repairs, but the complexity lies in your insurance coverage itself, and our Assignment of Benefits lawyers in Florida, Mississippi, Louisiana and Puerto Rico can help you separate the allure of these contracts versus the reality of your responsibilities after signing the legally binding agreement.
+Assignment of Benefits contracts may seem straight forward when you need immediate repairs, but the complexity lies in your insurance coverage itself, and our Assignment of Benefits lawyers in Florida, Mississippi, Louisiana, California and Puerto Rico can help you separate the allure of these contracts versus the reality of your responsibilities after signing the legally binding agreement.

 What is An Assignment of Benefits?

 An Assignment of Benefits contract is a document signed by the policyholder — the property owner — that allows a third party to seek direct payment from the insurance company for services rendered in the policy owner’s stead.